 I’ve only been teaching for four months but that is more than enough time to understand every teacher has days when she needs to vent.
 Venting is healthy.
 Venting fosters sanity.
 Venting should NEVER be done on the Internet.
 Unless you are Bill Maher and people follow you on Twitter specifically for the insults you hurl in 140 characters, do not post rants about your students, their parents or your administration online.
 Talk to your partner over dinner.
 Talk to your friends over drinks.
 Write it in a diary and save it for the bestselling memoir you’ll write when you’ve retired.
 Don’t update your Facebook status.

 I agree with commenters who think teachers are held to unfairly high standard.
-The Georgia teacher fired because of a picture of her drinking Guinness at the Guinness factory is an example that school administrators in Barrow county are not held to this same high standard.
+The Georgia teacher fired because of a picture of her drinking Guinness at the Guinness factory is an example.
 Teachers are human and should not be fired for being such.
 I’m just waiting for the moment my pregnant and gassy body lets one rip in front of an entire class of teenagers.
 I hope it doesn’t get me fired.
 The experience will be scarring enough as it is.

-However, typing and uploading your darkest thoughts in frustration or getting a few laughs from buddies at the expense of a child is unprofessional at best.
-Exerting some self control is a defining of an adult.
-And don’t argue an expectation of privacy because honestly, if you think something defined by the term “network” is an intimate forum, I’m not sure you should be teaching.
+However, typing and uploading your darkest thoughts in a fit of frustration or getting a few laughs from buddies at the expense of a child is unprofessional at best.
+Exerting some self control is a defining characteristic of an adult.
+And don’t argue an expectation of privacy because honestly, if you think something defined by the term “network” is an intimate forum, you should not be teaching.

 So I just realized I followed up a post on not judging other parents with one judging other teachers.
 Hmmm.
 Oh well.
 No one’s perfect.
 Gosh, it really is hard to keep opinions to yourself.